songweizhi/BioSAK/BioSAK_tutorial/Demo_functional_annotation/README.md

    Please note that the KEGG database files (e.g. [genus_prokaryotes.pep.gz](https://www.kegg.jp/kegg/download/Readme/README.fasta)) are not for free, if you don't have permission to use these files, you can use [BlastKOALA](https://www.kegg.jp/blastkoala/) or [GhostKOALA](https://www.kegg.jp/ghostkoala/) for KEGG annotation, which are free web-based online tools developed by the KEGG team.

-   If you have done KEGG annotation with BlastKOALA, you can still use BioSAK to summarize your annotation results (e.g. at different KO levels).
+   If you have done KEGG annotation with BlastKOALA, you can still use BioSAK to summarize your annotation results (e.g. the number/percentage of query genes annotated to each KO at different levels).

        module load python/3.7.3
        source ~/mypython3env/bin/activate